Healthy, resilient,

 sustainable cities through

-participatory vertical farms
+participatory urban farms

 What Are The Challenges of